 There are no legal requirements for the testing of infrastructure for leaks; or of the environment (soil or groundwater) for contamination on the sale of a property.
 However, it is highly recommended to carry out such tests because if contamination is found at a later date it is very difficult to determine whether the leakage/contamination occurred prior to, or after you took over the property.

 The Contaminated Sites Unit recommends that an environmental site assessment (ESA) be conducted on any property that contains underground fuel tanks prior to purchase.
 The ESA should assess all areas of the site for a range of pollutants applicable to the activities that occurred on the site, in locations where contamination may have occurred (from spills, storage of fuel/oil, dumping of oil etc) not just the area in the vicinity of the UPSS (tanks, lines, fill points, bowsers).
-The assessment would need to be done by an environmental consultant (visit this link for details ).
+The assessment would need to be done by an environmental consultant (visit the Engaging a Contaminated Site Assessment Consultant page for details ).
 It is important that the consultant concludes whether the site is suitable for the proposed purpose (eg ongoing use, residential etc) and whether any contamination detected on the site is causing or likely to cause environmental harm.
 Based on the result of this assessment you could determine whether you want to proceed with the purchase of the property.

 If environmental harm is occurring or is likely to occur then the Director can issue an Investigation Notice, Remediation Notice or Site Management Notice under EMPCA.
 Information is available at: Contaminated Site Assessment and Regulation of Contaminated Land.